Access to Historical Records

 - Digital preservation of electronic records and unstable audio and visual formats

 After completing one or both of those activities, applicants may also propose to digitize materials to provide online access to collections.

 To increase the online availability of the nation’s most valuable archival materials, the Access to Historical Records grant program encourages applicants to submit work plans to both process and digitize entire series or collections.
 Applicants that intend solely to digitize materials will be asked to submit proposals to the Online Publishing of Historical Records grant program.

 A grant normally is for one to two years and for up to $200,000.
 The Commission expects to make up to 14 grants in this category for a total of up to $1,000,000.
-Grants begin no earlier than January 1, 2015.
+Grants begin no earlier than TO BE DETERMINED (TBD).

 Please read the attached Access to Historical Records draft grant announcement.
 We welcome your comments here on the NHPRC blog – please supply any comments by March 31, 2014.